Frequently Asked Questions

 UT College of Pharmacy sponsored activities will be acceptable in all states that recognize ACPE accredited providers.
 Credits obtained at one activity will usually meet the requirement in multiple states.

-For most programs, you may enroll by telephone, fax, regular mail, e-mail, or on-line.
+For most programs, you may enroll by mailing a check or on-line with credit card.
 For most of the live seminars, registration information will be mailed 4 to 6 weeks prior to each activity and will be posted on the College's web site: http://www.uthsc.edu/pharmacy/ce/, then click on Online Seminar Enrollment in the Quick Links.

 Glen E. Farr, PharmD